 - 7.1 Students must register for courses at the beginning of each academic year or lose their status as students at the University. - 7.2 Registration for a course constitutes registration for the examinations in that course. - 7.3 A student who has passed a course will not be permitted to re-register for that course.
-Therefore a student will not be able to re-register for a course to improve his or her GPA. - 7.4 A student is deemed to have completed registration for a course when his/her financial obligations to the University have been fulfilled. - 7.5 Deadlines for changes of registration including withdrawal from or addition of courses will be as prescribed in University Regulations. - 7.6 Applications for late registration, late adjustment to registration and retroactive registration and adjustment (i.e., for a semester that has ended) may be subject to a fine to be determined by the Academic Board.
+Therefore, a student will not be able to re-register for a course to improve his or her GPA. - 7.4 A student is deemed to have completed registration for a course when his/her financial obligations to the University have been fulfilled. - 7.5 Deadlines for changes of registration including withdrawal from or addition of courses will be as prescribed in University Regulations. - 7.6 Applications for late registration, late adjustment to registration and retroactive registration and adjustment (i.e., for a semester that has ended) may be subject to a fine to be determined by the Academic Board. - 7.7 Applications for late and retroactive registration and late adjustment to registration (with waiver of penalty or removal of course) require Academic Board approval.